kevinptx/fend/projects/landing-page/README.md

 ## Instructions

 To get started, clone the project to your local machine and open the `index.html` file in your browser.
-You can also view a live demo [here]().

 ## Project Structure